Setting Up Rust

 crate-type = [“cdylib”]

-Then, compile the Rust project into a shared library:
+Run the following command to compile the Rust project into a shared library: cargo build --release